Down to Earth (2001 film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 32 out of 100, based on 28 critics, indicating "generally unfavorable" reviews.

-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of B on an A+ to F scale.

 Box office

 Down to Earth grossed $64.2 million in the United States and Canada, and $7 million in other territories, for a worldwide gross of $71.2 million.

-The film made $17.3 million its opening weekend, finishing in second.
+The film made $17.3 million in its opening weekend, finishing second.
 It then made $11.2 million the following weekend, remaining in second place.

 Soundtrack

-A soundtrack containing hip hop and R&B music was released on 20 February 2001 by Sony Music Entertainment.
-It peaked at 71 on the Billboard 200 and 64 on the Top R&B/Hip-Hop Albums.
+A soundtrack containing hip hop and R&B music was released on 20 February 2001 through Sony Music’s soundtrack imprint Sony Music Soundtrax.

+It peaked at number 71 on the Billboard 200 and number 34 on the Top R&B/Hip-Hop Albums chart.